seatable/seatable-admin-docs/docs/configuration/roles-and-permissions.md

 }
 ```

-If you want to edit the standard roles, copy the above codeblock to `dtable_web_settings.py`and modify as per your needs.
+If you want to modify the permissions and quotes of either or both standard roles, copy-and-past the above codeblock into `dtable_web_settings.py` and modify as per your needs.
 Restart SeaTable for the changes to take effect.

-## Custom Roles
+### Custom User Roles

-You can add extra roles by extending the codeblock in `dtable_web_settings.py`.
+You can add additional user roles by extending the codeblock in `dtable_web_settings.py`.

 To add a role `employee`, for example, add the following lines (beginning at `'employee'` and ending at `},` ) to the existing role definition.